Data-Science-for-Linguists-2025/Class-Lounge/guestbooks/jenna.md

 - This/fanfiction is an interesting topic.
 I'd like to see what the results would look like.
 - One thing you may want to do is put the links to the files you mentioned in the progress report, so it is easier for readers to view your repo.
 - I will include the next steps (like you did) in my progress report in the future.

+Response to Qidu:
+- I've been meaning to put the links there... oops.
+Thank you!